35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 The extra affordable housing grant also makes for a healthier looking bottom line.
 While the updated assessment shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be worse without the Mayor's contribution [^7].

 In cash terms, the fall in the profit rate for the updated scheme has increased the 'viability deficit' from around £6.69m to around £24.16m.
-The increased Mayor's grant saves a further £13.72m from being added to this deficit.
+The increased Mayor's grant saves a further £13.72m from being added to this deficit [^8].

 ### What we say